Mt. Lushan and Religious Culture

 It is no surprise that Mount Lu's Quaternary Glaciation National Geopark is listed under UNESCO's Global Geoparks Network, nor can it come as a surprise, given Mount Lu's religious-cultural heritage, that Lushan National Park has been listed, since 1996, as a UNESCO World Heritage Site.

-Lushan National Park lies in Lushan District, about 40 kilometers from the city of Jiujiang.
+Lushan Scenic Area, Lushan District, about 40 kilometers from the city of Jiujiang.

 How to Get There?